Chris Canfield

 In an industry not known for originality, Harmonix stands out as a company willing to take risks.
 Creators of Amplitude, Frequency, and Karaoke Revolution, Harmonix has decided to tackle a stunt boarding game driven entirely by a camera mimmocking the player's movements.

-Tackling the problem of a complicated game highly dependent upon the performance of an unproven technology in real-world situations was challenging, but the outcome was definitely worth the effort.
+Creating a complicated game highly dependent upon the performance of an unproven technology in real-world situations was challenging, but the outcome was definitely worth the effort.
 Reaction has been strong, earning Eyetoy Antigrav places in more than a dozen must-have lists, in publications ranging from Parade to MTV.com.

 Empires: Dawn of the Modern World